desmos-labs/desmos-contracts/docs/architecture/adr-005-social-tips-contract.md

 * the funds necessary to cover the fees plus the tip amount specified inside the `funds` field
 * the sender identified by the `sender` field

+**NOTE** If the user have already sent a tip to the same centralized application reference the contracts collects only the last one sending back to the user the previous tip amount.

 #### ClaimTips
 With the `ClaimTips` message the user can claim their pending tips that has been sent to him before proving that owns the identities to which the tips refer.